Bandenbekämpfung: World War II

 Following the Nazi invasion of Poland in 1939 and its reorganisation, security and policing merged with the establishment of Bandenbekämpfung operations.
 Aside from the groups assigned to fight partisans, additional manpower was provided by the Gestapo, the Kripo (criminal police), the SD, and the Waffen-SS.
 There were a number of SS-led actions implemented against so–called "partisans" in Lemberg, Warsaw, Lublin, Kovel, and other places across Poland.
+But it was not only the SS but also the Wehrmacht that carried out such actions.
+For instance, in the Polish town of Częstochowa (which fell without a struggle on 3 September 1939), German troops indiscriminately torched shops and houses, rounded up some 10,000 citizens—forcing them face-down in the main square before the cathedral—and immediately shot any male found carrying a firearm, razor, or pocket knife; several hundred were killed in what the Wehrmacht officially designated an "anti-partisan" operation.

-When the Wehrmacht entered Serbia in 1941, they carried out mass reprisals against alleged "partisans" by executing Jews there.
+When the Wehrmacht invaded Yugoslavia in 1941, they carried out mass reprisals against alleged "partisans" in Serbia by executing Jews there.
 The commander responsible for combating partisan warfare in 1941, General Franz Böhme, reiterated to the German forces, "that rivers of German blood" had been spilled in Serbia during the First World War and the Wehrmacht should consider any acts of violence there as "avenging these deaths".
+Böhme also instructed his men concerning partisan activity: "...in the event of attacks on German soldiers or ethnic Germans, the hostages will be shot...for every German killed, 100 hostages will be shot.
+For every wounded German, 50 will be shot.
+The executions are to be carried out by the troops, if possible by the unit affected by the attacks."
+Often, the method of execution was adjusted (some more brutal than others) to reinforce the psychological impact of the punishment.